renaissance-publishing/renaissance/content/chapters/21-races.md

       - The Haffa are the product of great fortune, magical intervention and selective breeding.
       - The origins of the Shifters are lost to history; perhaps obviously, they have been influenced by far more exotic forces than merely having a mix of elven and human blood.
 (As such, Shifters are usually regarded as a separate race, and have their own entry.)
   - “First generation” elf-human hybrids often have no culture of their own; they are often born into an elven or human culture somewhere in the Commonwealth.
       - Especially in Westward Province, Commonwealth cities and towns often develop a shared local culture with Wood Elven tribes near them.
-In these areas, hybrids are a familiar site—if not precisely common, since they usually cannot reproduce themselves.
+In these areas, hybrids are a familiar site — if not precisely common, since they usually cannot reproduce themselves.
   - One of the few populations of non-sterile elf-human hybrids exists in the Kingdoms of Men: the Haffa.

 #### Vitals